qianxi0410/dotfiles/README.md

-# 😈settings
+# 😈dotfiles

-Some setting files used in development
+Some dot files used in development

 > settings.json